 The College of Southern Idaho (CSI) is an open-door, equal opportunity institution.
 We welcome all students who can benefit from our educational programs and services regardless of age, race, color, national origin, sex, religion, and/or disability.
 We are also committed to providing all eligible students access to appropriate educational offerings.
 To that end, the College accepts the following placement information in order to assist students with the selection of appropriate level courses in the educational planning process: COMPASS (Computerized Adaptive Placement Assessment & Support System), ACT (American College Testing), SAT (Scholastic Aptitude Test), Alternative Credit, and Transfer Credit.

 All students, degree and non-degree seeking, must submit placement information prior to enrolling in courses at the College of Southern Idaho that require math or English placement.
 The score results are used during the educational planning process to assist students in selecting appropriate level courses in which there is a reasonable probability that they will be successful.
 Certain courses and program-specific admissions criteria require specific course placement level attainment.
 Refer to the catalog curriculum and program description sections for details.
+Placement scores are valid for three years from the testing date.

 CSI provides students several opportunities to receive undergraduate credit on the basis of satisfactory standardized testing performance or challenging courses in one or more of the areas listed at the Alternative Credit website.
 In some instances, alternative credit may be used for course placement purposes.